LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 If the alternative filter algorithm from chapter *Alternative Filter Algorithm Implementation* \ref{alternative-filter-algorithm-implementation} is executed at this point, the same result is returned if the magnet measurement with (+id) *5:0* is used as the reference magnet.

 The filter algorithm implemented by the user is thus successfully executed using the user-programmable pipeline.
-The calculation result is successfully verified using raw measurement data and the final result of the algorithm.
+The calculation result is successfully verified using raw measurement data and the result of the algorithm.

 # Evaluation